Clean Eating Bison Enchilada Soup

 Bison Enchilada Soup

-So the cold weather and my ridiculous allergies this time of year (cedar and mold) are really making me crave soup.
+So the cold weather and my ridiculous allergies this time of year are really making me crave soup.

 I’ve got homemade Ranch Style Beans and organic tomato sauce in the freezer.
 And Simply Organic enchilada sauce seasoning mix (gluten-free) in the pantry.